keeshux/bitcoinspv/README.markdown

 ## Known issues

-WaSPV is still a work-in-progress and as such several basic features are still missing.
+WaSPV is still a work-in-progress and will eventually undergo huge modifications.
+Several basic things are left to do:

 * Submit CocoaPods podspec.
 * Autosave wallet.